pydn/ComfyUI-to-Python-Extension/tests/README.md

 - `Could not find a valid ComfyUI checkout for runtime validation.`: set `COMFYUI_PATH` to your ComfyUI checkout, or run the tests from a directory layout where a parent folder contains `ComfyUI`.
 - `Missing models for ...`:
-  rerun with `--print-download-plan` to print the expected `curl` commands and target model directories.
+  runtime-tier tests do not fetch models for you.
+Rerun with `--print-download-plan` to print the expected `curl` commands and target model directories, then install the files manually.
 - `No selected fixtures are runtime-capable for this tier.`: choose a runtime-capable fixture such as `text-to-image` or `upscale-model-loader`.
 - Generated script execution fails because files or models are missing: